abhinavgupta-maker/Blitz/README.md

 # Steps to Assemble

 1) Get the chasis 3d printed.
+2) After that use the ALuminium sheets and cut it in specific sizes and add a layer of armour above 3d print.
-2) get the componenets listed in the BOM.
+3) get the componenets listed in the BOM.
-3) Solder all the components as shown
+4) Solder all the components as shown
-4) fix all the things down,
+5) fix all the things down,
-5) Now your Battlebot Should Work.
+6) Now your Battlebot Should Work.

 # BOM